yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">WHAT'S NEWS</font></span>

+### Dec., 2020
+* Presented the research work "Location, Location, Location: Maximizing mmWave LAN performance through intelligent wireless networking strategies" in ECE PhD proposal presentation, at Georgia Tech, USA.

+### Nov., 2020
+* Attended the 45th IEEE Local Computer Conference on 16-19 Nov., 2020, and presented our recent research work on a novel robust multi-AP association strategy in 60GHz wireless LAN.

+* We submitted one recent paper on maximizing network coverage with intelligent reflector planning to [IEEE ICC](https://icc2021.ieee-icc.org/).

 ### Oct, 2020
 * Our research jounal paper about the design of wireless backhaul for 5G and beyond got accepted by Computer Communications, 2020.